 Note that these dates are deadlines, and materials may be submitted earlier.
 These deadlines are in place to help ensure that your transfer application can be examined and assessed before the beginning of the following term.
-Typically full-time students will submit their Transfer application by the Trinity deadline of their first year or Michaelmas deadline of their second year.
-Part-time Students will submit their Transfer applications in Trinity of their second year or Michaelmas of their third year.

 Students who know that their chosen assessors may be unavailable for a period of time should take that into account and may wish to submit earlier to ensure that their assessment can take place in time to meet the deadline for Transfer of Status.